 - Meanwhile, slice the cabbage.
 Using a long knife or a mandoline slicer, thinly slice the cabbage.

-- Increase the heat to medium, add cubed potatoes and the remaining 5 cups of vegetable broth.
-Stir, bring to a boil and cook for 10 minutes.
+- Increase the heat to medium, and add cubed potatoes and the remaining 5 cups of vegetable broth.
+Stir, bring to a boil, and cook for 10 minutes.

 Now, here are a few things worth mentioning about making vegan Borscht with cabbage and beans perfectly every single time.

-- I strongly recommend you making a big pot of vegan Borscht.
-It is so good, you want to eat today, tomorrow and perhaps even the day after tomorrow.
-A good, heavy-duty Dutch-oven is your friend.
-In Ukraine, homemakers usually make huge pot of vegetarian Borscht and eat it the whole week and I'm not kidding.
+- I strongly recommend you make a big pot of vegan Borscht.
+It is so good, you want to eat today, tomorrow, and perhaps even the day after tomorrow.
+A good, heavy-duty Dutch oven is your friend.
+In Ukraine, homemakers usually make huge pots of vegetarian Borscht and eat it the whole week and I'm not kidding.

 - You can also make vegan Borscht in your crockpot.
 Here's my Slow-Cooker Vegan Borscht recipe that I make very often.
 It's a tad different from this recipe but still very delicious.